dilshankarunarathne/docker-notes/README.md

 ```docker
 docker run ubuntu
 ```
 command to run the image.
+If we have this image locally, Docker will start a container with that image.
 If the image is not available, it will automatically pull it from DockerHub.